Nanocloud/community/modules/apps/README.md

-# Users module for Nanocloud community
+# Application module for Nanocloud community

 Experience the seamless transformation of your application.